directdrivewheels

 Fanatec Podium DD1 (20 Nm)

 Fanatec's PS5-licensed flagship at 20 Nm.
-The base for serious console drivers and the answer for Fanatec ecosystem owners who want flagship torque without the Podium DD2 hunt.
+The base for serious console drivers and the answer for Fanatec owners who want flagship torque without the Podium DD2 hunt.

 $1000 In Stock